MalakhN/react-mesto-api-full-gha/README.md

 **Single-page application (frontend + backend) - training project**

 ### Description
-The resource for saving photos of locations visited by the user with the following features:
+The resource for saving photos of locations visited by its users with the following features:
 - Registration, authorization and editing of users data
 - Adding locations in the form of a photo with:
     - description